Effective from: April 26, 2022

 Litmus will maintain standard security configurations in line with sub-policy and vendor recommendations for all systems.

-Vulnerabilities at all the following layers are assessed and remediated:
+Vulnerabilities at all of the following layers are assessed and remediated:

 - Application-layer Assessment – Please refer to the Application Security Policy.

-- Operating-layer (OS) Assessment – Litmus uses Mac and Windows OS and ensures that all its assets in data-centers, as well as those used by Litmus Personnel, are running the latest version of the OS and patched for all security updates.
+- Operating-layer (OS) Assessment – Litmus uses Linux, Mac, and Windows OS and ensures that all its assets in data-centers, as well as those used by Litmus Personnel, are running currently supported versions of applicable OSes and patched for all “More Likely” or “Exploitation Detected” exploitable security updates which have a CVSSv3 score of 8.0 or higher.

 - Default Configurations and Configuration Drifts – All opensource components will be assessed for security.
-The configuration drifts of the S3 buckets are periodically tested.
+The configuration drifts of repository buckets are periodically tested.

 18.2.
 Vulnerability Validation, Triaging and Remediation